-- Analyze circuits using Ohm's law, Kirchhoff's laws, nodal analysis, loop/mesh analysis, superposition, Thevenin's theorem and Norton's theorem. - Interpret analytical results and properly assign power, current, and voltage to circuit elements. - Explain the characteristics of resistors, capacitors, and inductors. - Compute time response of first-order RC and RL circuits. - Analyze RLC circuits using phasor techniques, interpret analytical results, and properly assign power, current, and voltage to circuit elements. - Work in a group in an effective and efficient manner to achieve goals of assigned laboratory work. - Clearly communicate engineering design work in both written and oral formats.
+- Analyze circuit systems using nodal analysis, loop/mesh analysis, superposition, Thevenin's theorem and Norton's theorem. - Interpret analytical results and properly assign power, current, and voltage to circuit elements. - Explain the characteristics of resistors, capacitors, and inductors. - Compute time response of first-order RC and RL circuits. - Analyze RLC circuits using phasor techniques, interpret analytical results, and properly assign power, current, and voltage to circuit elements. - Work in a group in an effective and efficient manner to achieve goals of assigned laboratory work. - Clearly communicate engineering design work in both written and oral formats. - Recognize the sustainability aspect and its relation to power engineering systems.